Holy Cross High School (Queens): Academics

-Holy Cross has always been a college preparatory school.
+Holy Cross is a college preparatory school with four levels of college preparatory courses.
+The school offers the Blessed Father Basil Moreau Honors Program and the Science Research Program.
 When the school was first opened, they had an industrial arts program which included a print shop which printed, among other things, the school newspaper "The Lance".
-This program was discontinued during the principalship of Brother Aubert Harrigan, C.S.C. in favor of expanding the mission and purpose of the school as a more "college prep" environment.
-A New York State Education Department official remarked to John McGovern, during his principalship (1975–1981), that the industrial arts program at Holy Cross "in the early days" distinguished the school in a national profile of Catholic secondary schools in the United States.
+This program was discontinued during the principalship of Brother Aubert Harrigan, C.S.C. in favor of expanding the mission and purpose of the school to be a college preparatory school.
+It was during the John McGovern tenure (75-81) that the governance structure of the school was changed from a completely religious (CSC) board of trustees to a two-pronged board structure consisting of an ownership (Congregation of Holy Cross) board working in collaboration with a lay board of Directors (Executive Committee) appointed by the ownership group.
 It was during the McGovern tenure that the school reached its highest enrollment (1400+).
+For many years McGovern promoted this structure annually at the convention of the National Catholic Educational Association where he also served in later years as National Public Policy Research Associate.

 Religious life

-Besides athletics, Holy Cross offers many intellectual pursuits such as, but not limited to: Campus Ministry, Student Government, and the National Honor Society (NHS).
+Holy Cross offers intellectual pursuits such as Campus Ministry.
 The Holy Cross Brothers still staff the school in various capacities; however as a result of governance changes instituted during the McGovern tenure in collaboration with provincial leadership, the school is operating under a "sponsorship" model with the Brothers of Holy Cross constituting the ownership board and a local Board of Directors constituting the management board.
 The religious philosophy is based on the mission of The Brothers of Holy Cross which were founded in Le Mans, France in 1835.